arvidn/libtorrent/docs/manual.rst

 ------------------

 .. note::
-	Note that support for compact allocation is deprecated in libttorrent, and will be removed in future versions.
+	Support for compact allocation has been removed from libttorrent

 The compact allocation will only allocate as much storage as it needs to keep the pieces downloaded so far.
 This means that pieces will be moved around to be